v1haan-agarwal/v1haan-agarwal/README.md

 ## About me

-I'm a hands on engineer who studied mechanical engineering at the University of Illinois at Urbana-Champaign
+I'm a hands on engineer who studied mechanical engineering at the University of Illinois at Urbana-Champaign.
+I have made this Github to showcase some of the projects I undertook during my time at college.

-## Skills

-- **Programming Languages:** Python, JavaScript, Java
-- **Web Technologies:** HTML, CSS, React, Node.js
-- **Databases:** MySQL, MongoDB
-- **Tools & Technologies:** Git, Docker, Jenkins, AWS

 ## Projects